 The first thing that comes to mind is to check the insulation of your home.
 If your windows and doors are not holding the best, chances are you will be heating the air around your home, and we certainly do not want to do that.

 If you can, now is the best time to change your windows.
 It might seem like a huge investment, and it can be, but the investment will pay itself off eventually.
-By making sure your windows and doors close snuggly and do not let the draft take its toll, you will definitely warm up quickly and save energy in the process.
+By ensuring your windows and doors close snuggly and not letting the draft take its toll, you will warm up quickly and save energy in the process.

 If this is currently a financially impossible task for you, start saving money and do it when you can.
 What you can do now with a similar effect is to get some draft blockers.
 They are usually cheap and will work just fine.